Shotgun of the Year: Retay Masai Mara 20 gauge Walnut

 The standard grade 2 Masai Mara oil-finished walnut stocks (my example, above) are also far better than average.
 Retay machines their own stocks and does their own checkering all in house.

 As with all Masai Mara models, you have all-metal construction, a milled alloy push-button release trigger group and guard, as well as an alloy forearm cap.
 It is a remarkably well-balanced shotgun with a crisp trigger that breaks just under four pounds.
 The MM walnut is also strikingly soft-shooting compared to other inertia guns, rivaling some gas guns.
 That just goes to show what a bit of extra weight and a good recoil pad can do for you.
-This is one of those rare inertia guns that is suitable not only for upland hunting, but mild-mannered enough for clays duty as well with 7/8 oz.
-1200 fps shells.
 I have only one gripe with this gun: the cross-bolt safety button is too darn small.
 It is no issue when breaking clays or hunting without gloves in warmer weather, but gloves and this dinky safety button do not get along famously.
 The safety is not reversible.

 Shims are included.
 As with the camo MM 20 gauge, I needed the 60mm shim set as there wasn't enough drop for me as supplied.
 Although the Retay manual tells you to use two shims at the receiver and one in the buttstock,that isn't necessary.
 The plastic shim marked "cast shim" measured .0034 inch on one side and .0025 inch on the other.
 If you think .0009 inch means something, you can install it, but the cast comes primarily from the metal shim in the buttstock, so I didn't bother with Part #7 "cast shim" as shown on page 20 of the manual.
 If you do use this shim that I consider optional, it will increase the length of pull by just over two thousandths of an inch.